Civil Partnership Advice

-If you would like help with the dissolution of your civil partnership, including negotiating a financial settlement and child care arrangements, contact us at McGee O’Kane Solicitors.
-Our family law solicitors manage all aspects of civil partnership dissolution in Northern Ireland.
+If you would like help with a civil partnership, including negotiating a financial settlement and child care arrangements, contact us at McGee O’Kane Solicitors.
+Our family law solicitors can manage all aspects of civil partnership dissolution in Northern Ireland.

 “Extremely friendly, professional service.
 Everything is dealt with efficiently and with no hassle whatsoever.
 Highly recommended!!”

 How can we help?

 If you have entered into a civil partnership but the relationship has broken down, you may want to formally end the union.
 If so, you need to get a civil partnership dissolution.
 Once finalised, you can enter into another civil partnership, or marry someone of the opposite sex.

 As with any relationship breakdown, there will likely to a lot of organise.
 You must decide how your assets and debts should be divided.
 If you have children, you must decide where they are going to live, when they are going to see the other parent, and whether maintenance should be paid.
 It may also be appropriate to make these arrangements legally binding with a Court Order.

 At McGee O’Kane Solicitors, we can help with all of this.
 We can manage every aspect of your civil partnership dissolution from start to finish, including –

 - Guiding you through the civil partnership dissolution process